robertwaredev/scripts/docs/Fogstone.md

 # Current Bugs

 - Resource System clamping is not accurate
+- Dashing is broken in third person, does not respect orientation of player character.
 - Mouse scrolling to change from first to third person breaks the camera toggle hotkey.
 Systems need unification.

 # To Do